-With unlimited options online, music fans don’t wait for mainstream media to tell them what to do - they explore, click, follow links, and can immediately listen to absolutely anything they've heard people talk about.
+There won’t be another blockbuster album like “Thriller” by Michael Jackson.
+With unlimited options now, music fans don’t wait for mainstream media to tell them what to like.
+They can immediately listen to anything they want.
 Because of this, tastes are more spread-out than ever.

-Your goal should be to attract and excite the people who have headed to the edges.
+So reach the people who have headed to the edges.
 They’re the ones who are looking for something new, and more likely to rave about it if you impress them.

 Think of the metaphor of shooting an arrow at a bull’s-eye target: